arigesher/disaster_tweet_reports/README.md

 ## Future Plans #

-* Google Reverse Geocoder integration if legal means can be found
+* Google Reverse Geocoder integration if legal means can be found (code written, waiting on legal ideas)
 * Short code expand to allow for high-density twitter messages
 * Downloading and including image data in final JSON blob for easy integration of imagery
 * Better documentation around setting up and deploying in an operational situation